 Things to bring for a Vashon trip

 Vashon is a remote island with variable weather throughout the year.
 It's important to pack for all conditions and be prepared for whatever adventures you are getting into.
-Since it can end up raining, I recommend bringing a good pair of hiking boots, rain jacket, rain pants, and a waterproof backpack for any outdoor activities.
+Since it can end up raining, I recommend bringing a good pair of hiking boots, a rain jacket, rain pants, and a comfortable backpack for any outdoor activities.

 If you are going to drink coffee or tea at the local shops, you may get a discount if you bring your own reusable mug as well.

 I hope you enjoy your trip to Vashon Island as much as I always do!
 Have you been to Vashon yet?
 Comment your favorite part of the island below!

 Seattle is also just a short ferry ride from Vashon.
 For things to do in Seattle, read our "Explore Seattle Like a Local" article.